duftler/click-to-deploy/k8s/spinnaker/README.md

 connected to the GKE cluster containing the Spinnaker instance you want to manage.
 * Update your configuration by pulling the config from the Spinnaker instance into your management environment.
-* Refresh the management environment interface to reflect your updated configuration.
+* Update the management environment interface to reflect your updated configuration.
 * Make all of your changes using `hal` in Cloud Shell, using the commands provided by the management environment, or by entering commands directly. `hal` will validate and apply your changes.